1181 Lilith: Classification and orbit

 Lilith is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
 It orbits the Sun in the middle asteroid belt at a distance of 2.1–3.2 AU once every 4 years and 4 months (1,587 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 6° with respect to the ecliptic.
 First observed as at Simeiz Observatory in 1914, Liliths observation arc begins 7 years after its official discovery observation, with its first used observation made at Konkoly Observatory in 1934.

 Naming

-This minor planet was named by the discoverer for French composer Marie-Juliette Olga Lili Boulanger (1893–1918), younger sister of the noted conductor and composer, Nadia Boulanger.
-Her byname "Lili" originates from Lilith, Adam's first wife in Jewish mythology (H 110).
+This minor planet was named by Jekhowsky for Marie Juliette Boulanger (1893–1918), nicknamed Lili.
+She was the younger sister of Nadia Boulanger and daughter of Ernest Boulanger.

 Physical characteristics

 Lilith is an X-type asteroid in the Bus–Binzel SMASS taxonomy.
 It has also been classified as a P-type asteroid by NASA's space-based Wide-field Infrared Survey Explorer (WISE).